IowaScaledEngineering/ise-docs/docs/RoadReady Grade Crossing System/Pro Crossing/manual.md

 ## Gate Setup

-The RoadReady Pro supports both 2-quadrant and 4-quadrant style gates.
+The RoadReady Pro supports both two quadrant and four quadrant style gates.

 Two quadrant are far more common, and are the type that nearly everybody is familiar with.
 These have a single gate on each side that comes down across the lane entering the crossing.